Volkswagen Beetle: Cultural impact and legacy

 While the Beetle was seen throughout its production as an affordable car appealing to the masses, its near-consistent style over its 65-year run coupled with record-breaking sales led to the car becoming a global cultural icon.
 The company's advertising campaign from the 1950s through the 1970s achieved significant success due to its playful and sometimes self-deprecating nature.
-The campaign, including the famed Think Small ad, was voted as the best of the 20th century by Ad Age, while its 1960 Lemon ad popularized the term lemon car.
+The campaign, including the famed "Think Small" ad, was voted the best of the 20th century by Ad Age, while the 1960 "Lemon" ad popularized the term lemon car.
 The punch buggy car trip game, also called slug bug, took hold around this time.
 During the 1960s, its low purchase and operating costs, combined with its quirky style, made the model's popularity soar in several subcultures that morphed its popular image in the United States and beyond.
 Hippies, as part of the counterculture movement, embraced the Beetle as a symbol of anti-materialism.
 At the beach and desert, the Beetle served as the platform for modified off-road vehicles such as Baja Bugs and fiberglass-bodied dune buggies, due to the large variety of aftermarket performance equipment available from companies such as EMPI.